Debt Reduction Strategies

 - Good account management is the lowest-cost way to protect your hard-earned money.
 If you need overdraft privilege every now and then, ask your Personal Banker about the choices and services that are right for you.

-Need Credit Counseling?
-This program provides budget and debt education and counseling.
-HCCI administers a low-cost debt repayment program, which enables consumers to repay their debts with reduced interest and fees
+Housing & Credit Counseling, Inc. (HCCI) provides budget and debt education and counseling.
+HCCI administers a low-cost debt repayment program, which enables consumers to repay their debts with reduced interest and fees.
+Visit the HCCI website.

-Teach Your Children to Learn How to Manage Their Money
+Teach Your Children How to Manage Their Money

 One of the most important life skills children need to learn is how to manage money.
 The habits and know-how children develop while growing up could lead to a life of financial security…or financial worry.
-The financial crisis of the past three years has made everyone more aware of how important it is to be well-informed and well-educated about managing money.
+The financial crisis of 2008 has made everyone more aware of how important it is to be well-informed and well-educated about managing money.
 You can turn everyday situations into a learning opportunity to help your children develop these skills.

 Good & Bad…Your Children Learn From YOU!